appvia/terranetes-controller/docs/crd.md

 **Variables** (spec.variables)

-Provides the ability to supply varaibles to the terraform module itself.
+Provides the ability to supply variables to the terraform module itself.
 These are converted to HCL and provided into the workflow via `-var-file` on the `plan` and `apply` stages.

 ```
 apiVersion: terraform.appvia.io/v1alpha1